salah5495/Banking-App/README.md

 Lastly there is close account feature where user can deactivate their account

 ## Logins
-You can use the following user account and pin as the application requires you to login 1 Username: 'as'
+You can use the following user account and pin as the application requires you to login:
+**
+1 Username: 'as'
   PIN: 1111
 2 Username: 'ak'